aaronpriven/Array-2D-pm/README.md

 to regular Perl constructions.
 - It is assumed that row and column indexes passed to the methods are integers.
 If they are negative, they will count from the end instead of the beginning, as in regular Perl array subscripts.
+Specifying a negative index that is off the beginning of the array (e.g., specifying column -6 on an array whose width is 5) will cause an exception to be thrown.
+This is different than specifying an index is off the end of the array -- reading column #5 of a three-column array will return an empty column, and trying to write to tha column will pad out the intervening columns with undefined values.

-The behavior of the module when anything else is passed in (strings, undef, floats, NaN, objects, etc.) is unspecified.
+    The behavior of the module when anything other than an integer is passed in (strings, undef, floats, NaN, objects, etc.) is unspecified.
     Don't do that.

-## CLASS METHODS
+## BASIC CONSTRUCTOR METHODS

 - **new( _row\_ref, row\_ref..._)**
 - **new( _aoa\_ref_ )**